uvicpraxis/uvicpraxis.github.io/metadata.md

 This is a dropdown field with a controlled vocabulary developed by the Praxis Studio.
 It is intended to index research areas pertinent to the clip or evoked by it.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:

 * 2SLGBTQIA+ people in games
-* Adaptations, homages, remakes, and remasters
+* Adaptations / homages / remakes / remasters
-* Affect, reactions, and visceral connections
+* Affect / reactions / visceral connections
-* Agency (character, player, and system)
+* Agency: character / player / system
 * Bad vibes and hostile environments
 * Black people and people of colour in games
 * Character customization and fashion in games
-* Chance, randomization, and uncertainty
+* Chance / randomization / uncertainty
-* Cheating, cheesing, and making your own fun
+* Cheating / cheesing / making your own fun
 * Choices matter and narrative design
 * Cinematography and cinematics in games
 * Collaborative and cooperative play
 * Colonization and decolonization in games
 * Combat design and violence in games
 * Competition and zero-sum games
-* Death, respawning, and game over screens
+* Death / respawning / game over screens
-* Dialogue, NPC interactions, and round characters
+* Dialogue / NPC interactions / round characters
 * Diasporas in games
-* Difficulty, accessibility, and assist modes
+* Difficulty / accessibility / assist modes
 * Disabled people in games
-* Economies, shopkeepers, and monetization
+* Economies / shopkeepers / monetization
 * Environmental storytelling and story breadcrumbs
-* Fandom, mods, and fan games
+* Fandom / mods / fan games
-* Flow, optimization, and distraction
+* Flow / optimization / distraction
 * Gamification and data collection
 * Gender nonconformity and expression in games
 * Genre anarchy and unexpected uptakes